Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Move all Soda Junkies to the back of the tavern (infront of the stools) when they aren't enabled in the book.

 #### Fun
-- Feature: cosmetic secret secret. @caviyacht
+- Feature: Caffeine top secret (easter egg). @caviyacht
+- Feature: Record book stat "Caffeine Top Secret Uncovered" with count.
 - Feature: Interactive pixel art version of myself in tavern. @caviyacht
 - Feature: "Wood Mode" where dimension title shows as "Wood Dimension" and loot only shows "Wood" (maybe each count shows as a new stack). @caviyacht @Retropaint
 - Feature: Show visual effects (fireworks) at 1 million floor milestone.